brianmwiruki/Bryan4real.github.io/Readme.md

 # page  name
   Bryan INC
 # Description
  Bryan Incorporated a portfolio about  Me.
-Gives you an insight on my programming experience
+Gives you an insight on my programming experience.
 # compatibility
-  compatible with all browsers
+  compatible with all browsers.
+  further updates on the way.
 # Bugs
 no bugs
 # support